stleamist/BetterSafariView/README.md

 <img src="/Docs/Images/FullScreenSafariViewDemo-ContentView.png" width="375">

 You can compare the behavior of FullScreenSafariView with the other two ways above in the demo project.
 Check out the demo app by opening FullScreenSafariView.xcworkspace.

+## License
+FullScreenSafariView is released under the MIT license.
+See [LICENSE](/LICENSE) for details.